-A lawyer, old or even new “friend,” or family member can do this the easiest.
+A lawyer, old or even new “friend,” or family member can do this easily.

-- It can be a family member or even a shifty lawyer convincing the parent or relative to place their assets into their name.
+- The abuse can be a family member or even a shifty lawyer convincing the parent or relative to place their assets into their name.

-Also, this can often be a mere caregiver and not a member of the family.
-But this person financially gains by convincing the elder to sign over the property to them.
+Also, the abuser will often be a mere caregiver, not a family member, but this person financially gains by convincing the elder to sign over their property to them.

-Another type of elderly financial fraud elders suffer is labeled as outright theft by courts.
-Thieves persuade them to take money from their wallet or purse.
-Then they dupe elders to buy items or memberships they cannot use.
+Another type of elderly financial fraud elders suffers is labeled as outright theft by courts.
+Thieves will persuade victims to take money from their wallet or purse, or dupe elders into buying useless items or memberships they will never use.

-These things are often done without the older person’s consent.
+Perpetrators will often do these things without seeking the older person’s consent.

-- So they agree to let this person take cash or charge items.
+- Sometimes victims feel defenseless, so they will agree to let this perpetrator take their cash or charge items to their credit cards.